History and Purpose

 The combined degree students will take their comprehensive exams during their 4th semester.
 This will be a written examination comprised of two parts.
 The first part of the examination will be taken over four or five hours on a single day.
 It will be based entirely on the core sequence of seminars taken in F&ES and Anthropology.
 The second part of the examination will also be taken over four or five hours on the next day or within a week of the first part.
 It will be based on elective courses and bibliographies of anthropological and inter-disciplinary environmental studies research pertaining to the world area (for example sub-Saharan Africa, or Southeast Asia, or Latin America) that the student has chosen for conduct of dissertation field research.
 Both parts of the written examination will be taken starting in the last week of March and the examination will be written by the student’s committee which will include, only for the duration of the examinations, a representative of the Anthropology Department’s examination committee (which draws upon faculty teaching the core curriculum in that year).
 Both parts of the written examination will consist of 6-8 questions, of which 3-4 questions will have to be answered.
 These exams, if permitted by the student’s committee, may also be answered as a take home and submitted a week later.
 The entire committee will sit in an oral examination of the entire written exams within two weeks of the completion of all written examinations.
 Remote participation by telephone conference call is permitted where necessary (i.e. for outside committee members who cannot attend in person).
 The exam will consist of a brief presentation/overview by the student, followed by questioning by the committee.
 There are only two possible exam outcomes: Pass, or Fail.
 If a student fails, he/she is dismissed from the Graduate School.

-All combined students must prepare a comprehensive dissertation prospectus, called the field paper in Anthropology, in close consultation with their committee, and following Anthropology and F&ES guidelines.
-This document, which also serves as the basis for proposals for outside funding of field research, normally runs 50-100 pages in length.
+All combined students must prepare a comprehensive dissertation prospectus, and field paper, in close consultation with their committee, and following current Anthropology and F&ES guidelines.
+The prospectus document is typically 1500-2000 words in length, and the field paper is 8,000-10,000 words long.
+These documents also form the basis for dissertation research grant proposals for Yale sources and external competitions.
 The student must defend this prospectus in a formal oral defense before the entire committee (and other interested faculty members).
 The oral defense is held within the department that serves as the student’s administrative home.
 There are several possible outcomes to the defense: unconditional Pass, Pass conditional upon specified revisions to the prospectus, or Fail.
 If the student fails the examination, the committee and DGSs will together prescribe the remedy, which may include scheduling a second defense.
 If the student fails a second time they will be dismissed from the Graduate School.
 A successful defense of this prospectus/field paper satisfies the oral defense required by F&ES and the Department of Anthropology, and is required for admission to candidacy.
 A final version of this prospectus must be filed with the DGS by March 15th, and the student’s advisory committee’s endorsement of this document must be brought before the entire Anthropology faculty in its next meeting in April.
 Depending on their progress and readiness, combined degree students may complete these prospectus/field paper requirements in their fourth, fifth, or sixth semester of study.
-If it seems advisable this requirement may be fulfilled in the fifth semester and in that case the final prospectus would need to be filed with the DGS by October 15th.
+If it seems advisable this requirement may be fulfilled in the fifth semester and in that case the final prospectus would need to be filed with the DGS by November 15th.

 The completed dissertation must be defended, following F&ES guidelines, before a meeting of the entire committee (and other interested faculty members).
 The defense will consist of a presentation/overview by the student, followed by questioning by the committee.
 There are three possible outcomes to the defense: unconditional Pass, Pass conditional upon specified revisions to the dissertation, or Fail.
 In the event of failure, the committee and DGSs will together prescribe the remedy, which may include scheduling a second defense.
 If the student fails a second time they will be dismissed from the Graduate School but may petition to be awarded a terminal Master’s degree.
 Following a successful defense, three formal reader’s reports must then be prepared for presentation to the DGSs of Anthropology and F&ES.
 At least two of these must come from tenured Yale faculty, and at least one must come from the F&ES faculty and at least one from the Anthropology faculty.
 The readers must be recommended by the appropriate DGS and approved by the GSAS.